isaacwilsonn/isaacwilsonn/README.md

 🔭 Bachelor of Computer Science graduate.

-🌱 Developing my knowledge of the Vue, Laravel and mysql stack!
+🌱 Developing my knowledge of the Vue/React, Laravel/PHP and mysql stack!